bryceamacker/parcel-viewer-v2/project-documentation.md

 **Challenge**: The ArcGIS JavaScript API is not directly accessible to the content script, making it difficult to highlight parcels programmatically.

-**Solution**: The extension attempts multiple approaches to access the API:
+**Solution**: The extension uses a two-part approach:
-1. Looking for the global `__esri` object
+1. Inject a script into the page context that can access the ArcGIS API
-2. Searching the DOM for nodes with API references
+2. Use window.postMessage for communication between the content script and injected script
-3. Falling back to visual markers when API access isn't available
+3. Track highlighted parcels to avoid redundant operations

 ### 7.2 DOM Structure Variability